danse-inelastic/pyre/docs/pyreBasics.rst

       default=50*pyre.units.energy.meV,
       validator=pyre.inventory.less(1*pyre.units.energy.eV))

-Here the factory
-`pyre.inventory.dimensional </pyre/api/pyre.inventory-module.html#dimensional>`_
-is a factory method creating a property of dimensional type, and all user inputs for this property will be casted into this type.
+Here pyre.inventory.dimensional is a factory method creating a property of dimensional type, and all user inputs for this property will be casted into this type.
 Keyword "name" specifies the name of the property, and this name will be the key that pyre framework will use to find its user configuration.
 Keyword "default" specifies the default value;
 Keyword "validator" specifies a method that validate the user input.
 The following is a complete list of validators: